 FORMFIT is a performance footbed that’s placed right above the primary cushioning system.
 This piece is tasked with providing support to areas that don’t usually receive it, like the arch and the curves of the forefoot area.
 It can be removed or replaced with a custom insert if desired.

 The external part of the Saucony Hurricane ISO 5’s upper unit is comprised of engineered mesh.
 This textile has a cloth-like quality to it that evokes a feeling of merely wearing a sock.
-It’s also lightweight, stretchy and generously breathable.
+It’s also lightweight, stretchy, and generously breathable.
 Open pores line the silhouette, allowing air to enter the interior chamber.

 A smooth inner sleeve allows the foot to enter the shoe’s interior with ease.
-It has a seamless construction which prevents hot spots and irritation.
+It has a seamless construction that prevents hot spots and irritation.
 Moreover, it doesn’t impede the breathable purpose of its counterpart on the exterior.

 The padded tongue and collar of this running shoe help in holding the foot in place and preventing accidental shoe removals.